jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 Much better!

 ## aria-selected
 Another incorrect ARIA implementation you may have noticed from the original markup is that `aria-selected` was on the wrong element.
 It needs to be on the tab role element itself, being applied to the radio input was causing an accessibility issue.
+Now on the correct element screen reader announcement of the newley selected element is working.

 ## Arrow key behavior
 There are three arrow key behaviors we need to consider for tabs.
-It sounds confusing, but the tab key should not be used to tab between tabs(?!).
+It sounds confusing, but the <kbd>tab</kbd> key should not be used to move between tabs(?!).
 More on that in the focus section.

 1. Left arrow — should switch the active tab to the previous tab item.
 If you have quite a few tabs it might be worth adding the ability to jump to the last tab if the first one is active.
 2. Right arrow — should switch the active tab to the next tab item.
 Again it might be worth adding the ability to jump back to the first tab if the active tab is the last one in the tablist.
 3. Down arrow — should switch the users focus to the open tabpanel (content) for the currently active tab.
+[If a screen reader user is navigating](https://webaim.org/resources/shortcuts/nvda#reading) through the page with the down arrow key, without setting this up they will be switched to the next tab in the tablist.
+By intercepting this and moving to the open tabpanel content it means this isn't missed.

+After making sure these key bindings were setup, one more issue cropped up.
+When announcing the tabs, VoiceOver was only annoucing that there was one tab.
+This was strange as the tablist role was set on an element wrapping the tabs and both buttons had the tab role.
+The fix for this was to make sure that the tab elements are direct children of the tablist element.
+There was some extra grid related markup which nested the tab buttons an extra level.
+Removing these wrappers resulted in VoiceOver correctly announcing there where two tabs.

 ## Focus behavior
+As well as the down arrow key functionality (see item 3 in the previous section) there are also two other focus related behaviors to setup.

+1. `tabpanel` — when the user presses the <kbd>tab</kbd> key they should not navigate between the tabs (see arrow key behavior on that pont).
+Instead focus should be given to the open tabpanel element that relates to the active tab.
+This means the user will not have to move past each tab to reach the content for that tab.
+2. Active tab — when the use is focused on the active tabpanel using <kbd>Shift</kbd> + <kbd>Tab</kbd> should take the users focus back to the active tab, not the last tab in the tablist and force them to move through them all to find the one they were on.
+This can be acheived by handling the `tabindex` of all tabs that are not active.

 ## Tabindex